 Please note that IP geolocation tracking is restricted under COPPA.
 Please ensure that you have disabled this within any project that contains data from online services directed towards children 13 years of age or younger.
 Customers using Indicative's SDK can do this in Project Settings:

-- Click "Settings" for the project that may contain data from online services directed toward children 13 years of age or younger
+- On the top right next to the account drop down, click on the project that may contain data from online services directed toward children 13 years of age or younger

 Customers with integrations from other sources may require additional configurations to disable IP geolocation tracking.